FinalCionide/PPLGPwn_PS42016A-s_v2/README.md

    mv PPLGPwn_PS42016A-s-main-main PPLGPwn_PS42016A-s-main

    ALL DONE, type CLEAR, then RUN WGET
+   Simply put we are just fixing the minor typo by renaming the folder with the MV command, rm is depreciated for some reason on the television.

+I will upload a video to you tube showing this method, good luck if this helped you please leave credit to myself and those on the main project including

+SiSTRo / SiSTR0
+ llbranco
+  zauceee
+   Kodeine$
+    FinalCionide

 # PPLGPwn
 A method of executing PPPwn through rooted LGTV's.